cuny-libraries/ezproxy-docs/README.md

 bash build.sh
 ```

-This will create a `public` folder in the working directory, with a subfolder for each EZproxy site.
+This will create an `output` folder in the working directory, with a subfolder for each EZproxy site.

-It will also create a `.zip` file for each site in that same `public` folder, allowing you to move the files around more easily.
+It will also create a `.zip` file for each site in that same `output` folder, allowing you to move the files around more easily.

 ## Upload

-Upload the contents of the output site folder to EZproxy's `docs` folder.
+Upload the contents of the `output` folder to EZproxy's `docs` folder.

 ## Credit